wonxin/jms_core/README.md

 ```

 #### BOOTSTRAP_TOKEN
-Pre share token, used by coco and guacamole to register.
+Pre share token, used by koko and guacamole to register.

 Generate random `BOOTSTRAP_TOKEN`:
 ```